-- Please select View results->Contour fill->Pressure through the menu bar, or clicking on the Window->View results... window. - If not all sets show the contour fill like the picture above, remember to select Body Boundaries mesh style for all the sets.
+- Please select View results->Contour fill->Pressure through the menu bar, or clicking on Window->View results... window. - or using the - If not all sets show the contour fill like the picture above, remember to select Body Boundaries mesh style for all the sets.

-This option allows the visualization of result using a colour map, in which a scalar variable or a component of a vector varies between two defined values.
-GiD can use as many colours as permitted by the graphical capabilities of the computer The number of colours can be set through Utilities->Preferences - Postprocess-
+This option allows the visualization of result using a color map, in which a scalar variable or a component of a vector varies between two defined values.
+GiD can use as many colors as permitted by the graphical capabilities of the computer The number of colors can be set through Utilities->Preferences - Postprocess->Contour fill and lines

->Contour fill and lines By number of colors.
+By number of colors.